ammarpvl29/thesis-xgboost-explainable-ai/README.md

 ## Project Overview
 This thesis project implements **XGBoost with Explainable AI (SHAP & LIME)** for patient treatment cost prediction using the Kaggle Insurance Cost dataset.
 The goal is to create transparent, interpretable healthcare cost predictions that empower patients in their decision-making process.

-## 🎯 Current Status: Phase 2 - Baseline Model Completed ✅
+## 🎯 Current Status: Phase 3 - XGBoost Baseline Analysis Complete ⚠️

 ### Phase 1 Key Discoveries:
 - **🚬 Smoking Status**: Dominant predictor (r=0.787) - smokers pay **280% more** than non-smokers